 Interlibrary loan (ILL) is the borrowing and lending of materials between libraries.
 If the Glendale Public Library does not have the material you need, we can attempt to get it for you through the ILL system.
-We will try to find a library that has the material, and ask that library to loan it to us so we can loan it to you.
-We will have the best luck in our search for the material if you can provide the author, title, publisher and date of publication.
+We will try to find a library that has the material and ask that library to loan it to us so we can loan it to you.

 Anyone who has a current Glendale Public Library card can use the service.
-You must be in good standing, that is, you must have no outstanding fines or overdues.
+Your library card must be in good standing, that is, you must have no outstanding fines or overdues.

 We make every effort to fill your request.
 However, we may be unable to obtain your material because no participating library has purchased it, because the material is in heavy demand at all participating libraries, because the material is rare or is a limited edition, or because the material is a reference work and cannot be borrowed via ILL.

 Is there a limit on the number of items I can order via ILL?

 Each patron is limited to no more than a combined five interlibrary loan items.
 This includes items on order or checked out, at any given time.
 Any items requested over the limit of five will not be processed until other items are returned.

 How long does it take to get material, and how will I know when it arrives?